Chai Vang: Investigation

-The criminal complaint states that Vang shot four of his attackers in the back, and Vang himself admits he shot one attacker in the back.
+The criminal complaint states that Vang shot four of the victims in the back, and Vang himself admits he shot one victim in the back.
 He also shot many of them multiple times.
 The prosecution made use of these facts in arguing against the claim of self-defense.

 Trial

-The trial of Chai Soua Vang began Saturday, September 10, 2005 at the Sawyer County Courthouse in Hayward.
+The trial of Chai Soua Vang began Saturday, September 10, 2005, at the Sawyer County Courthouse in Hayward.
 Due to pre-trial publicity within the Twin Cities and Duluth-Superior media markets, twelve jurors and two alternates were selected from Dane County, and transported by bus approximately 280 mi northwest to Sawyer County, where they were sequestered.

 Vang told the jury he feared for his life and began firing only after another hunter's shot nearly hit him.
 He detailed for the jurors how the other hunters approached him, and how he responded by shooting at each one.
 He says he shot two of the victims in the back because they were "disrespectful."
 He recounted with clarity how he killed each victim.
 While saying on the stand, "(he wished) it wasn't happening," Vang contended that three of the hunters deserved to die:

-"Did Mr. Crotteau deserve to die?"
+"Did Mr. [Robert] Crotteau deserve to die?"
 Wisconsin Attorney General Peg Lautenschlager asked.